pen-lang/pen/doc/src/guides/testing.md

 }
 ```

+The `Test` package also includes some utilities which helps you to write tests.
+See [`Test` package](/references/standard-packages/test) for more information.

 ## Writing tests

 You can write tests as functions in _test_ modules.
 Test modules are all the modules that have the `.test.pen` file extension.
 The functions need to be public to be recognized as test functions.